- Lauren Dungy

 Ouch!
 What kind of message does this send to your spouse or child?
 It says that a television program is more important to you than they are.
 So turn off the tube or at least pause it, stop it or record it and then watch it later.

 ©2012, Mark Merrill.
 All rights reserved.
-Originally published at www.markmerrill.com.blog comments powered by Disqus
+Originally published at www.markmerrill.com.comments powered by Disqus